lizoyu/kaggle-Titanic/README.md

 # Kaggle competition: Titanic

-This is for the kaggle competition **Titanic: Machine Learning from Disaster**.
+This is for the kaggle competition [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/Titanic/).

 ## Goals
 - analyze survival based on features